Nrupen-240/QUIZ_APP/README.md

-# This is codebase contains backend code.
-This prject has 3 microservices using spring boot
+# This codebase contains backend code.
+This prject has 3 microservices.